On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 Warm baths and heat packs can provide relief from cramping and muscle spasms.

-Massage therapy can relieve tightness and pain in soft tissues, whether it be targeted treatment or massage for relaxation.
-Massage therapy has also been found to relieve pelvic pain for people with endometriosis.
+Massage therapy can relieve tightness and pain in soft tissues.
 Research suggests that massage can increase your awareness of your body and where you hold tension.
 This can help you make changes that will result in less muscle tightness, less stress and reduced pain.

 Deep breathing (belly breathing) brings more oxygen into your body and slows your heart rate.
 It can help you relax your pelvic floor muscles and other muscles in your body.
 When you focus on your breath, it can distract you from unhelpful thoughts and sensations such as pain.